Art with a bang - Portugal's VHILS blasts through barriers

 Faces he portrays are of common folk "who just struggle to survive".

-"The idea is to make visible those who are practically invisible in the city, humanize public spaces," he said.
+"The idea is to make visible those who are practically invisible in the city, humanise public spaces," he said.

 Taking his art to a museum meant overcoming a barrier between street art and fine art.
 But he said "this separation, which is limiting to artists, will disappear... there'll be more dialogue" thanks to the rich visual content available to the new generation via the Internet, even if they are not arts students.